TomHickling/WVD-Images/Readme.md

 ### These two templates will create a Windows 10 Image that will then be distributed to Azure Shared Image Gallery that can then be used to build a WVD Host Pool from.

 There are two templates.
 The first is in the 1.AzureImageBuilder folder called DeployAnImage.json.
 Run this template by using CreateAIBImage.ps1.
 - This will Register Azure Image Builder as it is currently in preview.
+(You will need to remove the comments)
 - Create a Resource group and provide AIB with permissions to it.
 Set your Resource Group in the variables section.
 - Then deploy an Windows 10 multi Session Image template.
 - It calls SetupGoldenImage.ps1 to install software into the Image - modify this for the software you want to install.